CoworkersNo1Glazer/CoworkersNo1Glazer/README.md

 <br/>
 <p align="center">
   <sup>
- any/all - minor - bipoc
+ any/all - minor - blk
  </sup>